Landscape Photography Workshops in Argentina

 Long exposures transform the waterfalls into silk; fast shutter speeds freeze their pure power.
 Beyond the falls, the tropical rainforest surrounding Iguazú presents a different challenge: working with humidity and dense vegetation.

-The Pampas: Endless Horizon
+The Endless Pampas Plains

 The vast plains may seem too simple at first, but this is where the subtleties of light reveal themselves most clearly.
 A Photography Workshop in the Pampas means working with space: how to compose when there are no mountains, no waterfalls, no dramatic forms.

-The landscape offers its own cast: herds at pasture, traditional estancias, and quiet lagoons, with clouds adding movement and the light on the fields evolving throughout the day.
+The Pampas Plain landscape offers its own cast: herds at pasture, traditional estancias, and quiet lagoons, with clouds adding movement and the light on the fields evolving throughout the day.
 Often combined with life in the estancias, these workshops bring a documentary edge: gauchos on horseback, the dust of cattle, silhouettes against fiery sunsets.

 1. Mastering Light in Nature